emoiroux/MviComposeSolarSystem/README.md

 ## What was the reason for your focus?
 What problems were you trying to solve?
 - Having a clean architecture
-- Use latest dev technics
+- Use latest development techniques

 ## How long did you spend on this project?
 - 8h, this include the time to learn MVI.

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
-- Accessibility, set content description / semantics for more accurate talk back.
 - Hard coded string in the view, we should use resources instead.
-- Specific Ui for Tablet / landscape, fore example : the picture height on phone landscape.
+- Specific Ui for Tablet / landscape.
-- The code has been tested on only one emulator.
+- The code has been tested on Pixel 4a only.
 - Test use deprecated coroutine context.
-- Only visible item are loaded in the List, we should pre-load the adjacent items too to make the scroll smooth.
+- Only visible item are loaded in the list, we should pre-load the adjacent items too to make the scroll smooth.
-- Error handling : differentiate the type of error : internet off, 404 etc.. and display a readable dialog message for the user
+- Error handling : better message for the user.
+Check the type of error : internet off, 404 etc...
+- Accessibility : set content description / semantics for the talk back.
-- Likely we can check for malformed employee in a better way.
+- Likely we can have a better code to detect a malformed employee.
 - More compose instrumented tests.

 ## What do you think is the weakest part of your project?